matthew-mca/fortran-90-analyser/README.md

-Any dependencies needed for the project are listed in the `requirements.txt` and `requirements-dev.txt` files, which themselves are compiled using their respective `.in` files and the library `pip-tools`.
+Any dependencies needed for the project are listed in the `requirements.txt` and `requirements-dev.txt` files, which themselves are compiled using their respective `.in` files and the library `uv`.
 It is recommended to
 [create a virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) for the project before installing any dependencies.